betloreilly/energy_demo/README.md

 cd ~/energy-iot-demo

 # Load 850 assets with 360 readings each (1 hour of data = 306,000 readings)
+# Note: This automatically creates the keyspace and table if they don't exist
 java -cp target/energy-iot-demo-1.0.0.jar \
   com.ibm.wxd.datalabs.demo.cass_spark_iceberg.LoadEnergyReadings \
   850 360